-In 1991 the Klapstuk Festival Leuven presented Meg Stuart's work for the first time in Europe.
+In 1991, Klapstuk festival in Leuven (BE) presented Meg Stuart's work for the first time in Europe.
 The full-length new production Disfigure Study was highly acclaimed in Belgium and beyond.
-She presented her second piece, No Longer Readymade in 1993 at the Klapstuk Festival which toured extensively and launched her artistic career in Europe.
-Inspired by the artistic climate in Belgium and interested in creating her own structure to support her artistic projects, Meg Stuart founded her company in Brussels in 1994.
+She presented her second piece, No Longer Readymade in 1993.
+It toured extensively and launched her artistic career.
+Inspired by the artistic climate in Belgium and interested in building her own structure, Stuart founded Damaged Goods in Brussels in 1994.